Things to Do

 - Overall Run Falls is the tallest waterfall in the park, at 93 feet!
-This hike is about 6 and-a-half miles round trip with an elevation gain of 1,850 feet.
+This hike is about 6 1/2 miles round trip with an elevation gain of 1,850 feet.

-George Washington National Forest – Forest Service's web page about recreational opportunities, maps and links to the GW National Forest, located just West of Sweet Briar.
+George Washington National Forest – Website about recreational opportunities, maps and links to the GW National Forest, located just west of Sweet Briar.

 Snowshoe Mountain – One of the best ski areas around.
 Lots of cool things to do there, even during the summer.

 Wintergreen Ski Resort – A ski area close to Sweet Briar.
-SWEBOP usually brings students to ski and snowboard lessons during the winter.
+The Outdoor Program leads trips here and lets students have the opportunity to ski and snowboard or take lessons during the winter.

-Mountain biking is a popular sport in this area of Virginia, and it's easy to see why.
-If you want to wonder off of Sweet Briar's trails Lynchburg has plenty other venues to offer.
-The city of Lynchburg has a couple well-known bike shops that are must visits for anyone interested in checking out the local trails.
+Mountain biking is a popular sport in this area of Virginia, and it’s easy to see why.
+If you want to wander off of Sweet Briar’s trails, Lynchburg has plenty other venues to offer.
+The city of Lynchburg has a couple of well-known bike shops that are must-visits for anyone interested in checking out the local trails.

 Their website has highlights and directions to some of their favorite rides, along with a calendar that tells you when and where their group rides are taking place.
 If you’re interested in learning more about the local trails and culture, Blackwater Creek Bike Shop is a great place to go.

-Bikes Unlimited is a bike shop in Lynchburg that's been around since 1967.
-They've recently moved into downtown Lynchburg (right next to the delicious Waterstone Pizza - about 20 minutes from Sweet Briar) and have opened up a second location in Wyndhurst (1305A Etnerrprise Drive).
-They have years of experience that enable them to provide thoughtful guidnace when helping you pick out a bike and/or accessories!
-They're also there to assist you with any bike maintenance and reparis you may find yourself in need of.
+Bikes Unlimited is a bike shop in Lynchburg that’s been around since 1967.
+They’ve recently moved into downtown Lynchburg (right next to the delicious Waterstone Pizza — about 20 minutes from Sweet Briar) and have opened up a second location in Wyndhurst (1305A Enterprise Drive).
+They have years of experience that enable them to provide thoughtful guidance when helping you pick out a bike and/or accessories!
+They’re also there to assist you with any bike maintenance and repairs you may find yourself in need of.